adam-hanna/securitiesOption.js/README.md

 # securitiesOption.js

-securitiesOption.js is a javascript library for evaluating option prices.
+securitiesOption.js is a javascript library for evaluating option prices and implied volatilities.
 To increase accuracy, all monetary arguments should be input as whole integers in the smallest denomination possible (e.g. cents and not dollars: 10050 cents rather than 100.50 dollars).

 The structure of this readme is:
 <dl>